California “Stalking” Laws – Penal Code 646.9 PC

 Defending Stalking Allegations – PC 646.9

-- The government’s case typically is built upon a single witness without any corroborating evidence such as video, photographs, emails, or text messages.
-Therefore, arguing insufficiency of the evidence is a legitimate offense by arguing the alleged victim is not credit worthy or by bring up factors which would contribute to the alleged victim’s motivation to lie or exaggerate the truth.
+The government’s case typically is built upon a single witness without any corroborating evidence such as video, photographs, emails, or text messages.
+Therefore, arguing insufficiency of the evidence is a legitimate offense by arguing the alleged victim is not credit-worthy or by bringing up factors that would contribute to the alleged victim’s motivation to lie or exaggerate the truth.
 This approach also ties into being falsely accused requiring a full extensive investigation into the victim’s past history.

-- The statute proscribes conduct that must be done with specific intent, thus “repeatedly following” could have occur on accident, or it was unplanned and inadvertent.
+The statute proscribes conduct that must be done with specific intent, thus “repeatedly following” could have occurred by accident, or it was unplanned and inadvertent.

-- The “credible threat” component of stalking requires that the threat be clear and unambiguous to qualify.
-Statements such as “I’m going to get you!” are left for interpretation of the recipient which could infringe on someone’s constitutional rights.
+The “credible threat” component of stalking requires that the threat be clear and unambiguous to qualify.
+Statements such as “I’m going to get you!” are left for interpretation by the recipient which could infringe on someone’s constitutional rights.

-- Prior Conviction: If someone has previously been convicted of felony stalking and subsequently commits another violation, it’s punishable in the state prison for 2, 3, or 5 years.
+If someone has previously been convicted of felony stalking and subsequently commits another violation, it’s punishable in state prison for 2, 3, or 5 years.

-- State Hospital: If the court finds there is reason to believe the defendant suffers from a cognitive disorder, the judge must consider whether a defendant would benefit from treatment in a state hospital.
-This is usually common when someone has a history of mental illness and may require a psyche evaluation.
+If the court finds there is reason to believe the defendant suffers from a cognitive disorder, the judge must consider whether a defendant would benefit from treatment in a state hospital.
+This is usually common when someone has a history of mental illness and may require a psych evaluation.

 California Penal Code 646.9(a) defined – (“Any person who willfully, maliciously, and repeatedly follows or willfully and maliciously harasses another person and who makes a credible threat with the intent to place that person in reasonable fear for his or her safety, or the safety of his or her immediate family is guilty of the crime of stalking, punishable by imprisonment in a county jail for not more than one year, or by a fine of not more than one thousand dollars ($1,000), or by both that fine and imprisonment, or by imprisonment in the state prison.”)